-Crashes are bound to happen during rides but many of them are due to rider errors, bad riding etiquette and are usually preventable.
+Crashes are bound to happen during rides, but many are due to rider errors and bad riding etiquette and are usually preventable.
 As strong proponents of keeping cycling enjoyable and safe, we can take steps to minimize the probability of crashes.

-This article will discuss the steps every cyclist can take to avoid preventable crashes when riding alone or in a group.
+This article discusses the 11 steps every cyclist can take to avoid preventable crashes when riding alone or in a group.

 Don’t overlap wheels

-Overlapping wheels is probably the main culprit when it comes to crashes in the peloton.
+Overlapping wheels are probably the main culprit for crashes in the peloton.
 This happens when your front wheel overlaps with the rear wheel in front of you.

 Remember, it’s your responsibility where you place your front wheel.